robvoe/ez-disk-cache/README.md

 ```

 ### More complex tasks with config objects
 A *cache instance* is a sub-folder to the cache root folder; it contains the to-be-cached function results along with a **serialized YAML file** of the respective parameter config object.
-Each time a decorated function gets called by the user, *disk_cache* walks the pool of available cache instances, deserializes their YAML files and checks if one of them is compatible to the given parameter config object.
+Each time a decorated function gets called by the user, *ez-disk-cache* walks the pool of available cache instances, deserializes their YAML files and checks if one of them is compatible to the given parameter config object.
 In the default case, *compatible* means equality of all parameter fields.

-To modify *disk_cache's* behavior of how it (de)serializes YAML files and performs compatibility checks, one can override the following config object functions: `_to_dict()`, `_from_dict()` and `_cache_is_compatible()`.
+To modify *ez-disk-cache's* behavior of how it (de)serializes YAML files and performs compatibility checks, one can override the following config object functions: `_to_dict()`, `_from_dict()` and `_cache_is_compatible()`.

 #### Selectively matching cache configs
-The following example shows how to alter the cache-compatibility behaviour of *disk_cache*.
+The following example shows how to alter the cache-compatibility behaviour of *ez-disk-cache*.

 ```python
 import time